gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "And this is called a greave," the sergeant said, pointing at his armored shin.
 "It's to protect me from squirrels.
 See?"
 He tapped it with his fingernail, *clunk*.
-"They could bite that if they wanted, but all they'd do is blunt their teeth."
+"They could bite that if they wanted, but all they'd do is blunt their teeth.
+Oh, hello, reeve."

-One of the children put up her hand.
-"What if they climbed up your leg?"

-"Ah, well, then I'd---oh, hello, reeve."
 The sergeant stood up, brushing his hands on his kilt.
 "Kulbinder and the boy will be out in a heartbeat."

 "Thank you, sergeant," said Indy.
-"My daughter is looking forward to showing them around.
-I trust you slept well?"
+"My daughter is looking forward to showing them around."

-"Yes, thank you," said the sergeant.
+"Thank you," said the sergeant.
 "Although I..."
 He blinked, then sniffed, then started to say, "Excuse me," but the sneeze came first.  *Hwah!* A couple of children giggled.
 The sergeant blinked and sniffed again.
-"Sorry, honored."
+"Sorry."

 "Too many nights in the cold," said Indy sympathetically.
-"I hope it passes quickly."

 The door of the trading hall opened before the sergeant could reply.
 Some of the children stepped back as the tiger padded out into the sunlight.
 Private